-As we consider scaling and root planing for our patients in the Elgin area, the first step is to determine the extent of the gum disease problem.
+As we consider scaling and root planing for our patients, the first step is to determine the extent of the gum disease problem.
 We’ll look at your gums using a small ruler to check for swelling and inflammation, and we’ll look for any pockets around your teeth.
 In some cases, we may also check for bone loss using an X-ray.

 Depending on what we discover, treatment options could include simply improving your hygiene routine while using specialized toothpaste.
 In more severe cases, we might recommend scaling and root planing.